‘Double Shot At Love’ Star Maria Elizondo Displays Her Gorgeous Body In A Low-Cut Blouse & Tiny Green Skirt

 Her dark hair was fashioned into very loose waves that cascaded down her back.

-Maria raised her left hand and placed it atop her head.
-In doing so she teased her followers by allowing her shirt to rise and exposing more of her flat stomach and tiny waist.
+Maria raised her left hand and placed it on top of her head.
+In doing so, she teased her followers by allowing her shirt to rise and exposing more of her flat stomach and tiny waist.
 Her blouse featured loosely-fitting cap sleeves that she wore off her shoulders.
-The shirt was cut very low and showed off her full breasts.
+The shirt was cut very low and showed off her cleavage.
 It appeared to have shirring across the front and cups within the top, which drew attention to the front of her body.
 A silver zipper pull with a ring attachment finished the look.

 Maria paired that with an ultra-short olive green miniskirt with button detail up the side.
-It fell below her belly button.
-Her wide hips pulled the material out to the sides.
-The bottom of the skirt fell just underneath her bottom.
+Her wide hips pulled the material out to the sides as the bottom of the skirt fell just underneath her bottom.

 She posed in front of a large bed, which featured a tan tufted headboard and light-colored plush looking linens.
 Several decorative throw pillows were seen atop the bed and created an inviting look.